When I decided to teach my (then) 4, respectively 5-year-old daughters how to play tennis I was both excited and

 Up to that point, I was the daddy who was coming home and they would jump on his back, go for bike rides, go to the beach, read with them, and have fun.

 That was all good in the beginning when we began to transfer those fun activities onto the tennis court, but at some point we had to ease into the technical aspects of the tennis strokes and learn that tennis requires some serious moments when repetition and certain focused activities are not as entertaining as the games my daughters were used to playing with me.

 Something had to be done.
 Something that would get my daughters to ask me to teach them how to play tennis and allow me to introduce them to the mechanical aspects of tennis strokes and footwork.

 After careful analysis and long discussions with my wife, we both agreed that the best solution to have our daughters be willing to learn tennis from me would be to enroll them into group classes under the guidance of another tennis coach.

-We figured that by being enrolled in group classes, our two daughters will see other children playing and enjoying tennis.
+We figured that by being enrolled in group classes, our two daughters would see other children playing and enjoying tennis.

 They will see other children learning, executing the strokes technique, and paying attention to a coach’s instructions.